A reinforcement learning approach to rare trajectory sampling

 While true stochastic gradient methods can address the lack of convergence in off-policy sampling \cite{Sutton2009,Maei2009,Maei2011,Maei2018}, they do not address the incorrect priority of states.
 For the dynamics, ignoring the importance sampling ratio for the history is even more detrimental, implying we are not estimating a gradient of the loss function \eref{KL_divergence} which our main goal it is to minimize.
-When parametrizing the dynamics directly, we should therefore handle this lack of emphasis on the correct states in order to reach optimal weights.
+We should therefore handle this lack of emphasis on the correct states in order to reach optimal weights.
 Off-policy policy gradient techniques are an open area of research in RL \cite{Degris2012}, however, progress has recently been made through techniques which estimate what the correct emphasis to give states \cite{Maei2018,Imani2018}.
 Despite the bias this emphasis induces in principle, removing it is difficult enough that many state-of-the-art algorithms forgo doing so, accepting any potential reduction in the quality of the final result.

 Online learning may be used instantaneously with 1-step errors or temporarily delayed for $n$-step errors.
-The weighted $\lambda$-errors can also be approximately implemented completely online through the use of eligibility traces, with the approximate nature of these updates originating from the continual drift of the weights away from those associated to the particular transition the $\lambda$-error is being calculated for \cite{Watkins1989,Sutton1988,Precup2000,Degris2012,Sutton2018}.
+The weighted $\lambda$-errors can also be approximately implemented completely online through the use of so-called eligibility traces, closely related to Malliavin weights \cite{Warren_2013}.
+These approximate the true $\lambda$-error updates, due to the continual drift of the weights away from those associated to the particular transition the $\lambda$-error is being calculated for \cite{Watkins1989,Sutton1988,Precup2000,Degris2012,Sutton2018}.
 For linear function approximations this drift can be compensated efficiently, leading to very effective algorithms, however, for general non-linear functions the approximate nature of more general eligibility trace methods can in fact prevent convergence and lead to poor results \cite{Seijen2015}.
 It may thus be more desirable to implement $\lambda$-errors online by first truncating them to $n$-steps, then applying delayed updates calculated iteratively for equivalent computational complexity as eligibility trace approaches, at the expense of increased memory requirements \cite{Cichosz1995,Seijen2016,Veeriah2017}.
 However, as we discuss next, even taking this approach may result in instability for common non-linear function approximations.